-Fairfield DUI Defense Attorney
+Fairfield DUI Lawyer

-When you have been arrested for or charged with a DUI, it is critical that you contact an experienced defense attorney immediately for legal representation.
+When you have been arrested for or charged with a DUI, it is critical that you contact an experienced Fairfield DUI attorney immediately for legal representation.
 The quicker you get started on your DUI defense, the quicker you can resolve the case, as you and your attorney can examine the readily available to build your defense.

 With 24 years of experience and a passion for litigation, Attorney Tim A. Pori is equipped to handle your defense from start to finish.
 He has a strong reputation among the legal community, including judges and fellow lawyers.
 He will tell it to you straight and take on your case with honest hands that have secured many not guilty verdicts for clients before.
 Put a certified Criminal Law Specialist with a vast network of crime scene experts on your side.